harvard-dce/mh-user-action-harvester/README.md

 There is one additional option, `--disable-start-end-span-check`, that prevents the harvester's start/end timestamps from growing too large.
 See details below.

+To reduce load on the engage server during harvesting, redis is used to cache the episode data between harvests.

 ### `load_episodes`

 This command fetches episode metadata from the Matterhorn search endpoint.
 By default it looks for episodes that have been created in the past 1 day.
 This can be controlled with the `--created_from_days_ago` option.
 The episode records are augmented with additional information about live stream start/stop times and availability via the admin node's workflow API endpoint.
 The resulting records are sent to an Elasticsearch index, identified by `--es_host` and `--es_index`.